 - 50% of sexual assaults and severe trauma injuries involve alcohol; and

 - 40% of fatal motor vehicle crashes, suicides, and fatal falls involve alcohol.

 Even people who are alcohol dependent may function quite well in their life, with their dependence on alcohol hidden from view.
 Some high functioning professionals are alcohol-dependent, but no one would suspect it, because they may not fit narrow stereotypes for the chaotic alcoholic often depicted in the media.
 While dependent drinking may include physiological dependence and high tolerance, it more generally refers to alcohol increasingly taking over your life, with more money and time spent on alcohol use, as well as recovery from it.
 You may drink every night before falling asleep.
-You rely on alcohol as part of socializing.
-You may have had a DUI.
+You may rely on alcohol as part of socializing.
+You may have been arrested for driving under the influence of alcohol.
 You may have lost relationships because of your drinking.
 (Adapted from Miller and Munoz, p.
 3-7)